 **Train staff and volunteers,** including ushers, stewards, and church wardens.
 Use tabletop exercises or scenarios to practise response skills (skillsforhealth.org.uk).

 **Collaborate with local authorities:** Work with police and council officials on risk assessments, training sessions and integration with local counter‑terrorism resources.
-Keep up to date with statutory guidance released during the 24‑month implementation period (congregational.org.uk).
+The Section 27 statutory guidance was published on 15 April 2026 and is available on gov.uk (congregational.org.uk).
+The SIA's Section 12 enforcement consultation runs until 12 June 2026.

 **Review technology:** Ensure your PA system covers all worship spaces.
 Consider digital signage or LED screens to display emergency instructions.
 If you have CCTV, check that cameras cover entrances and key spaces and that footage is retained securely.
 Integrated AV systems can streamline communication across your building.